katharosa/pixelated-static-Finn-art/README.md

 # pixelated-static-Finn-art
- A python-based pixelated static art using openCV
+ A python-based pixelated 2D art using openCV